Dannis8888/SuperCoolProject/README.md

   Do me a favor, if everyone here can tell Professor Fry congradulations on retirement, im sure she would be very greatful. bcb747a (Update README.md)
+Hi, I am Dannis Wu.
+Nice to see your tips!